 All French Immersion programs are regional and open to all students in the SSRCE.
-Early French Immersion entry is offered in Grade Primary, Middle Immersion entry is offered in Grade 4 and Late French Immersion is offered in Grade 6 or Grade 7 (depending on school). **Of note: Our regional Middle Immersion program at Bridgewater Elementary School is currently being phased out and replaced by Early Immersion.
+Early French Immersion entry is offered in Grade Primary, and Late French Immersion is offered in Grade 6 or Grade 7 (depending on school). **Of note: Our regional Middle Immersion program at Bridgewater Elementary School is currently being phased out and replaced by Early Immersion.
 There is therefore no longer an entry point at grade 4 in our region.

 The early immersion program begins in grade Primary and continues to Grade 12.
 At the elementary level, a minimum of 80% of instruction is provided in French, and approximately 70% of instruction is in French at the middle school level.
 At the high school level, students must successfully complete nine credits offered in the French language to receive a French Immersion certificate.

 In Late Immersion programs, students receive approximately 70% of instruction in French in the middle school years.
-At the high school level, students must successfully complete nine credits in French to receive a French Immersion Certificate.
+At the high school level, students must successfully complete nine credits offered in the French language to receive a French Immersion Certificate.

 To register for a Regional French Immersion program or obtain more information, contact the school where you would like your child to enroll.

 For Further Information on French Second Language Programs